-Comparison of marginal adaptation and fracture strength of peek endocrown restorations fabricated with additive and subtractive methods
+Comparison of marginal adaptation and fracture strength of PEEK endocrown restorations fabricated using additive and subtractive methods

 Ayşe Rençber Kızılkaya(1), Oğuzhan Kaya(2), Aybüke Kara(3), Eyyüp Altıntaş(4), Samet Tekin(5)